Steam-Style/steam-python/docs/index.md

-# Steam Client Documentation
+# Steam Python Documentation

-Welcome to the documentation for the Steam Client Python project.
+Welcome to the documentation for the Steam Python project.
 This library provides a fast and lightweight Python interface for interacting with Steam.

 ## Getting Started